-The population of sagebrush lizard in Washington is low.
-Washington status is based on the species’ obligate association with sand dunes in the Columbia Basin where greater than 70 percent of this habitat type has been lost since the 1970s.
+This lizard's status is of concern in Washington based on the species’ rarity and its dependency on sand dunes in the Columbia Basin.
+Greater than 70 percent of this habitat type has been lost since the 1970s.

 Description and Range

 This is a small (less than 2.4 inches snout to vent length) gray or brown lizard with a mid-dorsal stripe, two light colored stripes on the back and sides, and a series of dark chevron-shaped blotches between the stripes.
 The belly is white.
 Typically, the axilla (arm-pit) is orange or rust colored.
 On females, this coloration may extend onto the neck and sides of the body.
 Mature males have enlarged post anal scales, a swollen tail base, bright blue patches on the margins of the abdomen and blue mottling on the throat.
 Females may have some blue-tinged scales on the margin of the abdomen.

 Hatchlings (about one inch snout to vent length) and juveniles are similar in appearance to adults but do not have any blue pigmentation on the belly.

 The side-blotched lizard is similar in size and appearance to the sagebrush lizard but has a gular fold, a black spot on the body behind the front forelimbs, and a mottled or spotted dorsal pattern.